 Generally speaking, PIP protection will pay for a variety of costs and expenses up to policy limits.
 Coverage is available under PIP for:

-Because PIP benefits are provided by your insurer, you should make a claim with your own insurance company as soon as possible after an auto accident occurs.
+Because PIP benefits are provided by your insurer, you should make a claim by filing a PIP application with your own insurance company as soon as possible after an auto accident occurs.
 An experienced New Jersey auto accident lawyer can help to notify your insurer of your injury, prove your eligibility, prove the extent of your losses and recover the full compensation available to you under the policy’s terms.

 One final note on compulsory auto insurance: Never let your insurance lapse.
 In New Jersey, all vehicles must be insured.
 Driving an uninsured vehicle has dire consequences.
 If the driver is injured while driving a vehicle, he or she will not be allowed to make a claim, no matter how badly injured.